dawsonlp/mcp-commons/README.md

 ## Requirements

 - Python 3.11+ (Python 3.13 recommended for optimal performance)
-- MCP SDK 1.15.0+
+- MCP SDK 1.17.0+ (updated from 1.15.0 - see [CHANGELOG.md](CHANGELOG.md))
 - Pydantic 2.11.9+
 - PyYAML 6.0.3+

-**Note**: This library has been updated with the latest dependency versions as of September 2025.
-All dependencies are compatible with Python 3.11-3.13.
+**Note**: This library has been updated to use MCP SDK v1.17.0, which includes tool removal capabilities and improved testing utilities.
+These features will be exposed in mcp-commons v1.2.0.
+See [ROADMAP.md](ROADMAP.md) for planned features.

+## What's New in v1.1.0

+- ✅ Compatible with MCP SDK v1.17.0
+- 🎯 Foundation for upcoming tool removal features (v1.2.0)
+- 📚 Comprehensive [roadmap](ROADMAP.md) for future development
+- 🔧 Enhanced testing infrastructure

+See [CHANGELOG.md](CHANGELOG.md) for full details.

 ## License